ivankhau/Detect-Faces-and-Censor/README.md

 # Detect-Faces-and-Censor
-Uses CIDetector to locate faces in an image and censors the faces by drawing a sticker over them.
-Feature as seen in the Peer Goggles app, updated to Swift 2 and compatible with iOS 9.
-Additionally it locates the eyes and mouth by drawing a rectangle.
+Use CIDetector to locate any faces in an image and then censor by drawing a sticker over the faces.
+Feature as seen in my Peer Goggles app.
+Updated to Swift 2 and compatible with iOS 9.
+Additionally it locates the eyes and mouth and draws a rectangle.

 ![](http://i.giphy.com/xThuW0R0KgWiE4HYje.gif)